Contractor License EZ Guide

 The permit endorsed license applications require the submission of documents and may not be applied for online.
-A summary of license requirements is defined below and you may download the 2017 Complete License Packet for further details and forms.
+A summary of license requirements is defined below.

 - Provide a copy of your State of Delaware Business License from the DE Division of Revenue in the category of Contractor Resident or Non-Resident.
 The Division of Revenue can be reached at www.revenue.delaware.gov or 302-577-8778.

 - Provide valid Certificate of Liability Insurance form with NCC as the certificate holder and the minimum coverage defined in the License Packet.
 The Certificate shall read: NCC Department of Land Use, License Processing, 87 Reads Way, New Castle DE 19720.

 The following items may be required and are dependent upon the type of work performed by the contractor.

 - Authorized Agent Form - This optional form identifies all representatives that are authorized to act on behalf of a licensed contractor other than the principal or license holder.
 It is required to be updated annually.

 - New Home Builders Warranty - Contractors permitting new homes are required to provide a New Home Warranty.
 Please provide the current enrollment letter from a NCC approved warranty company.

 - State of Delaware Trade License for HVACR and Plumbing Contractors - All HVACR and Plumbing contractors are required to provide a copy of their current DE Division of Professional Regulation wall size license.
 This license will define the trade categories a license holder is authorized to perform work under in the State of Delaware.

 - Specialty Trade Requirements - Contractors applying for utility licenses that do not hold a DE Division of Professional Regulation license may require the following at time of application:

 B. Sewer and Drain Cleaners - License holder must have equipment approval letter for the NCC Department of Special Services.

 C. Outside Utility Contractor - License holder must obtain a Qualification Letter from NCC Special Services.

-10. Fees – all License and Code Book fees are due at time of application.
-Applicable fees are defined on the license applications and in the 2017 Complete License Packet.
+10. Fees - all License and Code Book fees are due at time of application.
+Applicable fees are defined on the license applications and in the license packets.